How to Give the Perfect Gift

 The 10 golden rules of gift giving.

-These are my 10 rules of gift giving:
+Here are my 10 simple but powerful rules of gift-giving:

 1. Don't just give money.
 Giving money basically sends out the message, "I couldn't be bothered to think too much about you, so here you go, that's what you're worth to me."